startr3k/productlabeldetection/README.md

     gsutil cp *.jpg gs://<BUCKET_LABEL>

 2. Take note of the new files extracted in gs://<BUCKET_EXTRACT> and the new Entities created in Datastore

+**Note the images must be in .GIF format (since that is a lossless image type, and can be used in both html img tags and Document AI)**

 ## Buid the application on Cloud Build